rtillery/fmtster/README.md

 ---
 <br>

-## **Serialization Format** (Argument 4)
+## **Serialization Standard** (Argument 4)
 <br>
-The fourth argument (after the colon, before the closing brace or the first comma) indicates the serialization format.
+The fourth argument indicates the serialization standard.

-The serialization formats supported and their associated specification values
+The serialization standards supported and their associated specification values
 are:

 * **JSON** (http://www.json.org)
-  * 0 (any valid numerals with a value of 0)
+  * 0 (any valid numerals with a value of 0, e.g. 000)
   * j, json, J, JSON, etc. (any text starting with j or J)

 <br>